What Are Selective Serotonin Reuptake Inhibitors (SSRIs)? Everything You Need To Know

 If you or a loved one has been diagnosed with a mental health condition, you may have heard of selective serotonin reuptake inhibitors (SSRIs), a class of antidepressant medications commonly prescribed for the treatment of depression, anxiety disorders, and other mental health conditions.
-With careful dosing and guidance from a physician or psychiatrist, SSRIs can impact a person’s mental health for the better, particularly when combined with therapy and certain lifestyle changes as directed by a healthcare professional.
+SSRIs increase serotonin levels in the brain, potentially decreasing depressive symptoms.
+With careful dosing and guidance from a primary care physician or psychiatrist, SSRIs may positively impact a person’s mental health, particularly when combined with therapy and certain lifestyle changes as directed by a healthcare professional.

-However, sometimes it takes time and patience to find the right medication type or dose for your unique needs.
-Below, we’ll discuss the basic features, science, and applications of selective serotonin reuptake inhibitors.
-Note that any medication, including SSRIs, should only be started, changed, or stopped under the direct guidance of a doctor or psychiatrist.
+For those who choose to take medication, finding the right type or dose may take time and patience.
+Below, we’ll discuss the basic features, science, and applications of selective serotonin reuptake inhibitors (SSRIs).
+Note that any medication, including SSRIs, should only be started, changed, or stopped under the direct guidance of a doctor like a psychiatrist.

 What are SSRIs?

 SSRIs are some of the most commonly prescribed antidepressants today.
-They are used to help reduce the symptoms of depression and potentially prevent it from recurring.
-Although selective serotonin reuptake inhibitors are a type of antidepressant medication, their uses extend beyond treating this condition.
-They can also sometimes be used to treat other mental health conditions like generalized anxiety disorder, obsessive-compulsive disorder (OCD), panic disorder, phobias, bulimia, post-traumatic stress disorder (PTSD), and even premenstrual syndrome in some cases.
-Again, antidepressants are almost always prescribed in combination with other treatment methods like therapy and lifestyle changes for maximum effect.
+They are used to reduce the symptoms of depression and potentially prevent symptom relapses.
+Although selective serotonin reuptake inhibitors are a type of antidepressant medication, their uses extend beyond managing this condition.
+SSRIs may also be used to treat other mental health conditions like generalized anxiety disorder, obsessive-compulsive disorder (OCD), panic disorder, phobias, bulimia, post-traumatic stress disorder (PTSD), and premenstrual syndrome, in some cases.
+Antidepressants are often prescribed in combination with other treatment methods like therapy and lifestyle changes for maximum effect.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.